google/shadertrap/docs/shadertrap_language.md

 - `sampler` is a sampler produced by `CREATE_SAMPLER` `unit` is a non-negative integer specifying which texture unit `sampler` should be bound to

+To make a sampler uniform in a shader use the texture unit `unit` to which this sampler has been bound, use `SET_UNIFORM` (supplying the value of `unit` as the value of the uniform).

 ### BIND_SHADER_STORAGE_BUFFER

 ```